JackHerRrer/KazeSerial/README.md

   - Auto-scroll with pause-on-hover/scroll-up capability.
   - Clicking on a row of focus view will scroll the main log view to this element
 - **Advanced Analysis**:
-  - **Regex Highlighting**: Define custom regex patterns to highlight specific log messages with custom colors.
+  - **Highlighting**: Define custom search patterns to highlight specific log messages with custom colors.
+Patterns can be:
+    - Simple search
+    - Case sensitive search
+    - Regexp search
+    - Entire line selection
   - **Split View**: A secondary "Focus" terminal to isolate matched logs or view different parts of the stream.
   - **Sentence removal**: Remove garbage by sentence matching
 - **Export/import**:
+  - **export**:
-  - **export**: Export raw log (without highligh and sentence removal applied) to a file
+    - Export raw log (without highligh and sentence removal applied) to a file
+    - Export the patterns for future use
+  - **import**:
-  - **import**: Re-import previous log file
+    - Re-import previous log file
+    - Re-import previous patterns
-- **Cross-Platform**: Runs on Linux and Windows, not tested so far on macOS (powered by Tauri).
+- **Cross-Platform**: Runs on Linux and windows, not tested so far on macOS (powered by Tauri).

 ## Tech Stack